akinmetin/currency-rates/README.md

 *   Use the ``fixer.io`` API to ingest currency rates.
 *   Have the ingest & store procedure run daily at 9:00AM.
-*   Ingest and store rates for all days except weekends.
+*   Ingest and store rates for all days.
 *   Ensure the system holds at least the last month of rates information.

 ### Technical requrements